-The above restrictions apply also in the private part of an instance of a generic unit.
+In addition to the places where Legality Rules normally apply (see 12.3), the above restrictions also apply in the private part of an instance of a generic unit.

 For a real static expression that is not part of a larger static expression, and whose expected type is not a descendant of a formal scalar type, the implementation shall round or truncate the value (according to the Machine_Rounds attribute of the expected type) to the nearest machine number of the expected type; if the value is exactly half-way between two machine numbers, any rounding shall be performed away from zero.
 If the expected type is a descendant of a formal scalar type, no special rounding or truncating is required - normal accuracy rules apply (see Annex G).